infinitered/ignite/README.md

 All active development is taking place on the `master` branch.
 If you're contributing to v2, welcome!
 You're in the right place.

-If you're using Ignite 1.x during this transition, you can find it living over on the `legacy` tag.

 We're aiming to release around the end of February.

 ### Ignite